CS-Track-Code/text-analysis-tools/README.md

 for other languages please refer to https://spacy.io/models

+## Anonymization
+Anonymization is implemented using the Entity Ruler (and NER) by spacy as such the same spacy models are needed.
+The anonymization uses sha256 to anonymize sensible data in a given text (change the used key for usage!).
+The used criteria for this can be found in the dedicated [README.md](anonymization/README.md).

 ## Translator
 The current translator uses the translate module which per default uses the free translation service [MyMemory](https://mymemory.translated.net/doc/usagelimits.php).